Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 \phantomsection Technically we don't perform pseudodivision when converting $(A\cup \{i_q\},S)$ to $(\widetilde{A},S)$, but the outcome is analogous.
 (As noted in step 1 on p. \pageref{trinote}, the solutions of $(\widetilde{A}=0,S\neq 0)$ are the same as those of $(A\cup\{i_q\}=0,S\neq 0)$.
 See also the proof of Lemma \ref{difftriang} on p. \pageref{rgatristep1pf}.)
 Hence

 \end{enumerate}

 This proves the claimed properties of ${\tt Triangulate}$. \end{proof}

 We can now describe the full $\rgaexp$ algorithm. $\rgaexp$ eliminates ODEs in explicit form using differential pseudodivision; moreover, no new ODEs are introduced.
-Between pseudodivision steps, we apply ${\tt Triangulate}$ to the nondifferential elements of the current system.
-The computation recursively splits into multiple branches that yield different parts of the desired differential radical decomposition.

 Importantly, the eliminated ODEs still belong to all differential saturation ideals that appear during the computation.
 This is ensured by a technical assumption on $\xpf$ that is given in the input description below.
 (The correctness proof for $\rgaexp$, Theorem \ref{modrgacorr}, shows how the assumption accomplishes this.)
 Without the assumption, the operations of $\rgaexp$ could produce differential saturation ideals that do not satisfy the hypotheses of the regular invariant theorem (Theorem \ref{satinvar}).
 In turn, that would break the connection between $\rgaexp$ and algebraic invariants that we establish in Theorem \ref{radlddecomp}.

 \phantomsection $\rgaexp$: